 Variables:

-• D is the distance between the inner edges of the rib cage at the point of maximum deformity (mm)
+- T is the internal transverse diameter of the chest (inner rib to inner rib) at the level of maximum deformity (mm)

-To calculate the Haller Index, divide the distance between the inner edges of the rib cage at the point of maximum deformity by the width of the chest at the same level.
+To calculate the Haller Index, divide the internal transverse diameter (left-to-right) by the minimum anteroposterior (sternum-to-spine) distance at the same level.
 The result is the Haller Index, a measure of chest wall deformity.

 What is a Haller Index?

-The Haller Index is a measurement used in radiology to determine the severity of pectus excavatum, a condition where the breastbone sinks into the chest.
-It is calculated by measuring the distance between the spine and the sternum, and dividing it by the width of the chest.
-A normal Haller Index is about 2.5, while an index of 3.25 or higher is typically considered severe and may require surgery.
+The Haller Index is a measurement used in radiology (typically on axial chest CT) to help describe the severity of pectus excavatum, a condition where the breastbone sinks into the chest.
+It is calculated as the internal transverse chest diameter divided by the minimum anteroposterior distance between the sternum and the spine.
+A typical Haller Index is around 2.0–2.5 (often about 2.5), while an index of 3.25 or higher is commonly used as a severe threshold and may prompt surgical evaluation.

 How to Calculate Haller Index?